FAQ - Frequently Asked Questions

 Why does the coating of my magnets chip?

 We also draw attention to this problem in our safety tips, which are enclosed in all your orders.
+Below, we compiled a few tips on how you can protect the magnets.

 Tips on how to protect magnets